| Biography

 hues like ochre and turquoise, blues and greens, alongside black

+for strength.
 Ithipol's artworks are sometimes divided vertically by pale bands

 of horizontal lines and he incorporates in his paintings a modern

 version of the fine-lined style of Thai folk art (ra-la-iad).
+After gaining his undergraduate degree in graphic arts in 1970,

 Ithipol focused on abstract prints and won gold medals in the National